kotlin-hands-on/hands-on/Introduction to Coroutines/01_Introduction.md

 For that, you'll need to specify your Github account name and either a password or a token.
 If you have two-factor authentication enabled at GitHub, then only a token will work.

-Generate new GitHub token to use GitHub API from your account here:
+You can generate a new GitHub token to use GitHub API from your account here:
 [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new).
-Specify the name of your token, e.g. `coroutines-hands-on`:
+Specify the name of your token, for example, `coroutines-hands-on`:

 ![](./assets/1-intro/GeneratingToken.png)

 You don't need to select any scopes, click on "Generated token" below the screen.
-Copy the generated token somewhere, we'll use it soon.
+Copy the generated token somewhere; we'll use it soon.

 ### Running the code